Federal Aviation Administration (FAA), DOT.

 (b) Affected ADs

-Air Transport Association (ATA) of America Code 32, Landing gear.
+Air Transport Association (ATA) of America Code 53, Fuselage.

 Comply with this AD within the compliance times specified, unless already done.

-Although the service information referenced in EASA AD 2020-0101 specifies to submit certain information and to return affected parts to the manufacturer, this AD does not include those requirements.
+Although the service information referenced in EASA AD 2020-0097R1 specifies to submit certain information to the manufacturer, this AD does not include that requirement.

 (j) Other FAA AD Provisions